 Fertilize about every 2-3 months with a good nitrogen-based fertilizer.
 You could use Iron or iron chelate to keep your Magnolia tree a nice green color.

 Yes, they are.
 It is also considered an evergreen tree, however, it will lose old foliage in early spring but will give out new growth about the same time.
 All Magnolia trees will produce a large creamy white very fragrant flower.

 The flowers will bloom out during the spring seasons and not always at the same time.
 They will open up four, five, or more at a time until the hot season comes around.

 Flowers are large about 2-3 inches wide.
 There are over 200 species of Magnolia trees but the Southern type does well throughout the Southwest area.
 Magnolia trees are disease and insect-resistant.

 Where to plant this tree?

 Plant this tree as a stand-alone tree and should be used in a formal or informal type of landscape design. – It is not suited for a Xeriscape or rock design landscape.
-Give it plenty of space to grow as it will give you beauty and shade.
+Of course, it is your landscape and you can plant it where you want to.
+But give it plenty of space to grow as it will give you beauty and shade.

-There are much more types of Magnolia trees and you can see more of them at Monrovia.com.
+There are many more types of Magnolia trees and you can see more of them at Monrovia.com.